mcsrainbow/notes/k8s/kubeadm.md

-## Kubernetes cluster quick install via kubeadm
+## Kubernetes Cluster Quick Install via kubeadm

 **_Note: All following commands should be executed by root user_**